PETROENG 7058 - Petroleum Geology and Geophysics

 Course Code PETROENG 7058 Course Petroleum Geology and Geophysics Coordinating Unit Australian School of Petroleum Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive short course Available for Study Abroad and Exchange Y Course Description This course provides a working knowledge of the main qualitative and quantitative techniques used by petroleum geoscientists in finding and evaluating subsurface resources.
 Basic techniques utilised in geological and geophysical analyses of the subsurface are discussed.
 Practical application of these techniques are demonstrated in exercises.

-The Petroleum Geophysics section presents an introduction to refraction and reflection seismology, the main geophysical method used in hydrocarbon exploration and development.
+The Petroleum Geophysics section presents an introduction to reflection seismology, the main geophysical method used in hydrocarbon exploration and development.
 After an outline of the various types of information that can be obtained using the method, the basic physics at its heart is described - the reflection of (sound) waves from interfaces within the earth, and the refraction and attenuation of these waves as they travel down and back up to the surface.
-The interpretation of the data to produce maps or models of the reflecting interfaces is covered, and the section includes a brief description of seimsic surveying and the data processing required to produce the seismic images which the interpreter works with.
-The section concludes with specialist uses of seismic reflection survey data for advanced interpretation, reservoir evaluation and production monitoring.
+The interpretation of the data to produce maps or models of the reflecting interfaces is covered, and the section concludes with a brief description of the data acquisition and processing required to produce the seismic images which the interpreter works with.
+The interpretation process is illustrated by a project in which pairs of students interpret a small seismic data set on workstations, and use the resulting maps to propose drilling targets.

 The full timetable of all activities for this course can be accessed from Course Planner.